BmHB0tcHi/churn_prediction/README.md

-Target
+# Target
-Churn: Whether the customer churned or not (Yes or No)
+## Churn: Whether the customer churned or not (Yes or No)

-Two numerical columns:
+### Two numerical columns:
-1. MonthlyCharges: The amount charged to the customer monthly
+1. **MonthlyCharges**: The amount charged to the customer monthly
-2. TotalCharges: The total amount charged to the customer
+2. **TotalCharges**: The total amount charged to the customer

-Eighteen categorical columns:
+### Eighteen categorical columns:
+#### Feature name : Description
-1. CustomerID: Customer ID unique for each customer
+1. CustomerID : Customer ID unique for each customer
-2. gender: Whether the customer is a male or a female
+2. gender : Whether the customer is a male or a female
 3. SeniorCitizen: Whether the customer is a senior citizen or not (1, 0)
 4. Partner: Whether the customer has a partner or not (Yes, No)
 5. Dependents: Whether the customer has dependents or not (Yes, No)